-We hope this post helped with making a decision.
+We hope this post helped with making a travel decision.
 Once more, please check with your local (health) authorities as well before you hop on a plane.

 Join the conversation at the bottom of this post and lets us know how Corona affected your travel plans.
 Are you now planning for 2023 instead, or is 2022 still in the cards for you?
 Did you miss any information in this post?
 We'd love to hear from you!

 Become a Hidden Holland insider

 Also, don't forgot to sign up for our newsletter right below.
-Even though you might not be able travel in person right now, we can still inspire you virtually.
+Even though you might not be able travel in person right now, I hope I can still inspire you virtually.

-We keep you in the loop about special events, new blog posts, and deals we find.
-And don't worry, we hate to get spam in our inbox just as much as you do.
+I keep you in the loop about special events, new blog posts, and deals I find.
+And don't worry, I hate to get spam in my inbox just as much as you do.
 You can unsubscribe at any moment.